Thomas A. Wornham: Life in retirement

 Wornham retired with his wife to San Diego and was appointed to the San Diego Harbor Commission in early 1962.
 His task was to control and disposition of 1,800 acres of tidelands.
 He was appointed general manager of the Tri-Hospital Building Fund, the multimillion-dollar drive to provide funds for the expansion of Mercy, Sharp and Scripps hospitals.

 Wornham died on December 17, 1984, and his ashes were scattered at sea on his own request.
-He was survived by his wife Laura Wornham and his son Thomas V. A. Wornham.

 Decorations

 Here is the ribbon bar of Lieutenant General Thomas A. Wornham: